Equitable Building (Des Moines)

-The Equitable Building is a high-rise located in Des Moines, Iowa.
+The Equitable Building is a historical high-rise located in Des Moines, Iowa.
 It is named after the insurance company Equitable of Iowa, which originally owned the building, and is located along Locust Street in the downtown area of the city.
 The 19-story Equitable Building, at 604 Locust St. in Des Moines, was completed in 1924, and standing at 318 ft (97m), for 49 years was the tallest building in Iowa.
 It remained the tallest building in Iowa until the completion of Financial Center in 1973.
 The Equitable Building is now the eighth tallest building in Iowa.

 The building consists of retail, office and residential spaces.
 Since early 2006 a developer has been working to convert much of the building to condominiums.
 In late 2007 the main retail tenant, Joseph's Jewelry, announced that it would relocate from the Equitable Building after 83 years to Davis Brown Tower, located at 10th St and Walnut.
 The move was completed in 2008.